 Make a Difference

 University employees should report concerns about known or suspected illegal, unethical and irresponsible acts.
 It is everyone’s responsibility to help prevent these acts.
 You can make a difference by speaking up.
 Reports to the hotline must be made in good faith.
 Employees who intentionally and maliciously file false allegations shall be subject to disciplinary action.

-Employees may choose to remain anonymous when using the Confidential Hotline.
+Employees may choose to remain anonymous when using the Anonymous Compliance Hotline.
 If the employee opts to remain anonymous, no effort will be made to identify the person making the report.
 If an employee chooses to provide their name, the report will be handled discreetly and treated confidentially and privileged to the extent possible under applicable laws, but state law does not guarantee an employee’s identity can be withheld or redacted in all cases.

 Anonymous reporters are provided a report reference number so they can periodically check back with the hotline on the case status and/or whether the auditor has any follow up questions about the incident.

 State law and university policy prohibits employees from engaging in retaliatory conduct against those perceived to have made a report of unethical, illegal and unsafe acts or those who provide information as a witness to such acts.